 RON State Requirements

-Pending State Legislation on Remote Notarization.
+Please see IL State Legislation on Remote Notarization and guidance.

 Remote Online Notarization effective 7/1/19.